brycie-boy/The_Cosmos/The devine abodes.md

 # The devine abodes #🧠

 The practice of meditation is not only the heart of the path to liberation but is a also a source of [[Merit]].
-Meditation practices, even those that do not lead directy to insight (see [[Insight meditation]]), help purify the grosser levels of mental defilement and uncover deeper demensions of the minds purity and radiance.
+Meditation practices, even those that do not lead directy to insight (see [[Insight]]), help purify the grosser levels of mental defilement and uncover deeper demensions of the minds purity and radiance.

 There are four meditations that produce mundane [[Merit]] refered to by the Buddha as the "devine abodes" or "immesurable states", which include: